resistics/resistics/docs/source/tutorial/project-environment.rst

 The reference time should be a time before any time data was recorded and gives a reference point for time windowing the entire project.

 Below is an example of setting up a new project in the folder exampleProject.
-The newProject method create new folders as required and returns a :doc:`ProjectData <../api/dataObjects.projectData>` object which holds the project information.
+The newProject method create new folders as required and returns a :class:`~resistics.dataObjects.projectData.ProjectData` object which holds the project information.

 .. literalinclude:: ../../../examples/tutorial/createProject.py
     :linenos: